Species Introduction

 Acclimation Process

-When introducing Royal Farlowella Catfish to your aquarium, it is crucial to acclimate them properly to minimize stress and ensure a smooth transition.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes, allowing the fish to acclimate to the new water parameters.
-This process should take about an hour.
-Once acclimated, gently release the fish into the tank using a net to avoid adding any transport water.
-Monitoring their behavior during the first few days is essential, as this will help you identify any signs of stress or compatibility issues.
-Proper acclimation is vital for the long-term health and well-being of your aquatic companions.
+Acclimating your Royal Farlowella Catfish to their new environment is crucial for their survival and well-being.
+Begin by floating the sealed bag in the aquarium for about 15-20 minutes to allow the water temperature to equalize.
+After that, gradually introduce small amounts of tank water into the bag over the course of another 30 minutes.
+This process helps the fish adjust to the new water parameters.
+Once acclimated, gently release the fish into the tank using a net to avoid adding any store water that may contain harmful substances.
+Monitor their behavior closely for the first few days, ensuring they are adjusting well to their new home.

 Long-term Care